abridgel-zz/katacoda-scenario/contrast-demo/webgoat-demo/intro.md

 Welcome to the Exercise!!

-In this lab we will be:
+In this lab we will:

-1. Downloading the Contrast Java Agent
+1. Clone and build the webgoat application
-2. Setting up our contrast_security.yaml file for configuration
+2. Download the Contrast Security Java Agent
-3. Downloading the webgoat.jar
+2. Set up our contrast_security.yaml file for configuration
-4. Instrumenting the webgoat application and starting with the Contrast Java Agent
+4. Instrument the webgoat application with the Contrast Java Agent